About this course

 Welsh Baccalaureate additional information

-Offers typically exclude General Studies and Critical Thinking. *Related subject includes subjects such as English, Philosophy, Religious Studies or Classical Civilisation or other humanities based essay writing subjects.
-Students applying without History will need to make a case in their personal statement.
+Offers typically exclude General Studies and Critical Thinking. *Essay writing subjects include English, Philosophy, Religious Studies or Classical Civilisation or other humanities based essay writing subjects.

 Welsh Baccalaureate contextual offer